Wednesday, December 10

 And what of us?
 By God’s grace, may we too respond, “Here am I; send me.”
 May we live into God’s vision of justice and peace, of honor and respect, as we work for human rights in our homes, communities, schools, workplaces, and countries around God’s world.

 PC(USA) Agencies’ Staff

 Let us pray

-Creating God, help us recognize your image in one another.
-Inspire us to join your transforming ministry that protects the weak, challenges the strong, frees the prisoner, proclaims peace, and heals the broken.
+God of justice and peace, we thank you for sisters and brothers who work for human rights around your world.
+Inspire us to join your transforming ministry that protects the weak, challenges the strong, frees the prisoner, proclaims peace, and heals the broken in all places.
 We pray in Jesus’ name.
 Amen.